pingidentity/pingidentity-devops-getting-started/docs/troubleshooting/BASIC_TROUBLESHOOTING.md

 This could be caused by:

   1. An invalid Devops user or key (as noted in the error)
+    - This is usually caused by some issue with the variables being passed in.
+    - run `echo $PING_IDENTITY_DEVOPS_USER $PING_IDENTITY_DEVOPS_KEY` to valudate the variables are available to the shell running the docker command (only relevant in docker/docker-compose env.
+Kubernetes would have to have the these variables provided in some other way like a secret.)
   2. A bad docker-image. **Re-pull the image to verify**
   3. Network connectivity to the license server is blocked